Chicago's Mexican Independence Day celebrations shadowed by Trump’s threats for the city

 CHICAGO (AP) — President Donald Trump’s plan to dispatch National Guard troops and immigration agents into Chicago has put many Latino residents on edge, prompting some to carry their U.S. passports while giving others pause about openly celebrating the upcoming Mexican Independence Day.

 Though the holiday falls on Sept.
 16, celebrations in Chicago span more than a week and draw hundreds of thousands of participants.
-Festivities will kick off with a Saturday parade through the heavily Mexican Pilsen neighborhood and continue with car caravans and lively street parties.
+Festivities kicked off with a Saturday parade through the heavily Mexican Pilsen neighborhood and will continue with car caravans and lively street parties.

+But this year, the typically joyful period coincides with Trump’s threats to add Chicago to the list of other Democratic-led cities he has targeted for expanded federal enforcement.

+“Chicago about to find out why it’s called the Department of WAR,” he posted, along with “I love the smell of deportations in the morning,” referencing a 1979 war film.
+Trump has ordered the Defense Department to be renamed the Department of War.

+“The President of the United States is threatening to go to war with an American city,” Illinois Gov. JB Pritzker wrote on the social platform X. “Illinois won’t be intimidated by a wannabe dictator.”

-Although details about the promised Chicago operation have been sparse, there's already widespread opposition extending into the suburbs.
+Although details about the promised Chicago operation have been sparse, there’s already widespread opposition as protesters marched through downtown on Saturday evening.
 State and city leaders have said they plan to sue the Trump administration.

 Mixed feelings about postponing festivities